• Finlay’s 100%-owned ATTY property covers 3,875 hectares in the prolific Toodoggone mining district of north-central British Columbia, Canada.

 The northwest-trending Saunders Fault transects the property, and several parallel structures are observed elsewhere.
 The dominant northwest-trending structural grain is truncated by mesoscale northeast-trending structures and several smaller scale east-west trending faults that are interpreted as forming horst-and-graben style block faulting.
 While they have not been explicitly mapped, it is considered likely that late (Eocene) shallowly dipping north-vergent thrusts are present.

-• The ATTY property hosts seven (7) known mineral occurrences, consisting mainly of sub-metre to m-scale veins of quartz ± carbonate ± pyrite - galena-sphalerite-chalcopyrite-barite that can be traced along-strike for tens to hundreds of metres.
+• The ATTY Property hosts eight (8) known copper porphyry and Au-Ag epithermal mineral occurrences.
+These showings have generally been outlined based on the presence of sub-metre to m-scale veins of quartz ± carbonate ± pyrite - galena-sphalerite-chalcopyrite-barite that can be traced along-strike for tens to hundreds of metres.
 The veins and associated mineralization appear to be controlled by both NW-trending and E-W trending structures and are interpreted based on regional correlations to be Lower Jurassic in age.
 Proximity to the Kemess deposits, widespread epithermal mineralization, and various geophysical and geochemical anomalies suggest the potential for Cu-Au porphyry mineralization on the property.

-The Wrich target area lies in the NW corner of the ATTY / ATG property, where 2021 soil sampling identified a Au-Mo anomaly in the vicinity of the Wrich 1 showing, an Au-Ag epithermal system that yielded up to 0.54 g/t Au; 99.7 g/t Ag in vuggy quartz vein grab samples.
-Immediately west of Wrich, Amarc’s Takla SW target yields Cu and Au-in-soil anomalies.
+The Wrich Target area lies in the northwest corner of the ATTY Property, where 2021 soil sampling identified a Au-Mo anomaly in the vicinity of the Wrich 1 showing, an Au-Ag epithermal system that yielded up to 0.54 g/t Au and 99.7 g/t Ag in vuggy quartz vein grab samples.
+The Wrich Target is contiguous and along trend with the Amarc-Freeport SW Takla (SWT) Target, encompassing Cu and Au soil geochemical anomalies and a large coincident chargeability anomaly.
+A drill program in 2022 at SWT intersected porphyry-style alteration and mineralization.

-At the Attycelley showing, at least two ENE-striking dm- to metre-scale quartz-galena-sphalerite-chalcopyrite-barite veins can be traced for up to 470 m along strike.
+The Attycelley Target is a set of steeply dipping, east-northeast striking, decimetre- to metre-scale quartz-galena-sphalerite-chalcopyrite-barite veins that can be traced for up to 470 m along strike.
 Several samples have yielded ore-grade Ag, Cu, and Pb.
 A 1990 grab sample yielded 240.6 g/t Ag, 0.22 g/t Au, 0.385% Cu, and 9.1% Pb.
 Grab samples collected in 2021 from the Attycelley vein system (n=13) assayed an average of 73 ppb Au, 32.0 g/t Ag, 0.18% Cu, 1.68% Pb, and 1.30% Zn.
 The vein system is open along-strike, and a continuous soil geochemical anomaly suggests strong potential for its continuation.

-Attycelley Zone: Zinc Rock, Soil and Trench Results
+Attycelley Target: Rock, Soil and Trench Zinc Results

 ATTY 2022 Trench # 2 (7-8 metres)